w3c/wai-curricula/content/how-to-use-these-curricula.md

 ### Certification Programs

-Competencies and skills on these curricula can be used to create custom mappings for possible certification programs, or to compare with existing ones.
+You can use competencies and skills on these curricula to compare or create custom mappings for certification programs.

 ### Availability of Materials

-Communicate how you would like to receive the materials and if you want to be able to access to them after the course has ended.
-Providers can make materials available to you in a variety of ways (online/offline, permanent/temporary consumption).
+Communicate how you would like to receive the materials and if you want to be able to acces them after the course has ended.
+Providers can make materials available to you in a variety of ways:

+* online / offline
+* permanently / temporarily
+* digital / analog

 ### Specific Audience Needs

-Make sure the course provider will cover requirements from all your participants: accessibility needs, cultural preferences.
+The course provider should cover requirements from all your participants: accessibility needs, cultural preferences.
 For an understanding of how to make presentations, meetings, talks, and training accessible, refer to [How to Make Your Presentations Accessible to All](/teach-advocate/accessible-presentations/).

 ### Legal Requirements

 Sometimes accessibility training helps to comply with a specific regulation.
-Make sure to include the policy or policies you need to comply with in your RFP> Different policies may imply different requirements or prioritization of such requirements.
+Make sure to include the policy or policies you need to comply with in your RFP.
+Different policies may imply different requirements or prioritization of such requirements.
 For information about international accessibility laws and policies, see [Web Accessibility Laws & Policies](/policies/).

 {% include excol.html type="end" %}